Perturbative calculations of nucleon-deuteron elastic scattering in chiral effective field theory: Faddeev equation with Deformed Contour

-Although we do not need the on-shell $t$-matrix $t(k, k, E_2)$ in the paper, where $k = \sqrt{m_N E_2}$ is real, it can be calculated from the off-shell solution by using the known off-shell $t(p'', p, E_2)$ as the input to the right-hand side of Eq.~\eqref{eqn:LSEOnJacobi}.
-In this contour integration, the branch point $(k, -\ii m_\pi)$ does not cross the deformed contour if $k< m_{\pi}/\tan{\theta}$, as illustrated in Fig.~\ref{fig:OnShell_PionPole}.
-This condition imposes an upper limit on the accessible values of $k$, which is nevertheless sufficiently high for ChEFT applications where on-shell momenta under consideration are normally $\lesssim 3 m_\pi$.
+Although we do not need the on-shell $t$-matrix $t(k, k, E_2)$ in this paper, where $k = \sqrt{m_N E_2}$ is real, it can be calculated from the off-shell solution by using the known off-shell $t(p'', p, E_2)$ as input on the right-hand side of Eq.~\eqref{eqn:LSEOnJacobi}.
+In this contour integration, the branch point $(k, -\ii m_\pi)$ does not cross the deformed contour provided that $k< m_{\pi}/\tan{\theta}$, as illustrated in Fig.~\ref{fig:OnShell_PionPole}.
+This condition imposes an upper limit on the accessible values of $k$, which is nevertheless sufficiently high for ChEFT applications, where the on-shell momenta under consideration are typically $\lesssim 3 m_\pi$.